Codexmen/yurrik.com/content/blog/trees-nested-ds-react.md

 }
 ```

-The output of  `NestedMenu` render will looks next way:
+The output of  `NestedMenu` render will look next way:

 <img src="/blog/trees-1.png" alt="Nested menu" style="width: 100%;">
 If you would like to practice on it and get your hands dirty, I have a few ideas for us: